 Spiti means the Middle Land.
 It’s a middle land between Tibet and India.
 Hikkim’s highest post office in the world and Kaza’s highest gas station in the world are found in the valley.
 The unusual terrain, the high mountain desert, and the cultural heritages are the main attractions.

 Spiti Valley shared the border with the Ngari Prefecture of the Tibet Autonomous Region (PRC).
-As earlier as the 7th century, Tibetan traders followed the trade route by crossing the Central Asian (Pamir Mountains) to Kashmir, Ladakh, and to Tabo.
-Between the 8th to 9th centuries, the Old Tibetan Empired’s expansion brought culture and religion to the native inhabitants in this region.
-The local cultures (Bon) influenced Tibetan culture as a result of various aspects of Tibetan cultures were formed.
-Arts and Architectures in Spiti Valley are documentation of this period in Western Himalaya.
+As early as the 7th century, Tibetan traders followed the trade route by crossing the Central Asian (Pamir Mountains) to Kashmir, Ladakh, and Tabo.
+Between the 8th to 9th centuries, the Old Tibetan Empire’s expansion brought culture and religion to the native inhabitants in this region.
+The local cultures (Bon) influenced Tibetan culture, and as a result of various aspects of Tibetan culture were formed.
+Arts and Architecture in Spiti Valley are a documentation of this period in Western Himalaya.

 The locals speak a dialect of the Western Tibetan Group.
 In 1846, British India annexed Spiti and Lahul.
 Agro-pastoralism is the main source of livelihood for the inhabitants.
-The sect of Buddhism that practices in the Valley is Gelug or “Yellow Hat”, Dalai Lama is the religious leader.
-Monks have the opportunity to study at Gaden Jangtse Monastic in South India.
+The sect of Buddhism that is practiced in the Valley is Gelug or “Yellow Hat”, the Dalai Lama is the religious leader.
+Monks have the opportunity to study at Gaden Jangtse Monastery in South India.

 No-Man’s Land: On the Road to Spiti Valley in Early Winter

 Tip: Start as early as possible.
-I met some people start at midnight.
+I met some people starting at midnight.
 Plan well and stay safe! 🙂

 Kunzum Pass: 4,551 meters

 The road slowly ascended.
-You would not feel even at 4,000 meters elevation.
-Kunzum Pass marks by the prayer flags that you won’t miss.
-Prayer flags rant as strong wind gust at the empty ground.
+You would not feel even at 4,000 meters of elevation.
+Kunzum Pass is marked by the prayer flags that you won’t miss.
+Prayer flags rant as strong wind gusts at the empty ground.
 With the sun blocked by the mountains, the temperature drops instantly.

 Yaks and Villages

-Farmlands are let to rest in wintertime.
-From distance, yaks gaze at dried grass from the fields.
+Farmlands are left to rest in the wintertime.
+From a distance, yaks gaze at dried grass in the fields.
 Summer must be an oasis.
-Most villages settle near the river for water resources reasons.
+Most villages settle near the river for water resource reasons.
 Traditional cultivation methods are usually used.
 Barley, black peas, and potatoes are the staple diet.
 They also grow green peas and fruits like apples and seabuckthorn.
 Don’t be a picky eater while in Spiti Valley :).

 Firewood

-Firewood is a commercial product in the valley and delivers by truck from outside.
-It’s an obvious observation that the desert mountains are not suitable for any vegetations.
-Kerosene is a subsidy by the government.
+Firewood is a commercial product in the valley and is delivered by truck from outside.
+It’s an obvious observation that the desert mountains are not suitable for any vegetation.
+Kerosene is subsidized by the government.
 Trucks drive from village to village to deliver to households.

 Day 2: Tabo Monastery & Dhankar

 Thermal is a necessity to get good sleep.
-Where we stayed, the hotel was at its last few days into operation.
+Where we stayed, the hotel was in its last few days of operation.
 All goods were in storage.
 Water pipes freezing in the morning is common in cold weather.

 The drive to Tabo is both pleasant and jaw-dropping.
 Driving through the stunning and vast mountainous landscape.
 It’s like there is no end to the road.
-Another landscape mark is the varieties forms of rocks are created by rain and wind.
-Areas near Dhankar are stood out for the shapes of mountains.
-Most part of the road is paved to Tabo.
-Pay attention to the bushes – we spotted Musk Deers poaching in the woods.
+Another landscape mark is the variety of forms of rocks created by rain and wind.
+Areas near Dhankar stand out for the shapes of the mountains.
+Most of the road is paved to Tabo.
+Pay attention to the bushes – we spotted Musk deer poaching in the woods.
 And I spotted the only shepherd-of-the-day herding goats.
-I believe those trees are orchards on the opposite of the river.
-Yellow leaves decorated the river bank.
+I believe those trees are orchards on the opposite side of the river.
+Yellow leaves decorated the riverbank.

 Tabo Monastery: Tibetan Himalaya Art Style

-Built on flat land in the 10th century, Tabo Monastery is not just the only oldest monastery in the valley as well as the oldest operating Buddhist monastery in India and the Himalayas.
-It’s a must-visit for Buddhism art lovers.
+Built on flat land in the 10th century, Tabo Monastery is not just the oldest monastery in the valley but also the oldest operating Buddhist monastery in India and the Himalayas.
+It’s a must-visit for Buddhist art lovers.

-The monastery maintains its muddy color exterior as a contrast to the white-washed plaster exterior of the other monasteries.
-Traditionally, the second son becomes a monk in Spiti Valley.
+The monastery maintains its muddy exterior as a contrast to the white-washed plaster exterior of the other monasteries.
+Traditionally, the second son becomes a monk in the Spiti Valley.
 This was the only education they received.
-Nowadays the valley has gone through changes.
+Nowadays, the valley has gone through changes.

 Tabo Monastery plays an important role in the history of Buddhism.
-The wall paintings, artifacts, and other art pieces host in the monastery’s Old Hall Entry are defined as Tibetan Himalaya styles.
-The style only found in the 8th to 11th centuries in this region.
-The term “Tibetan Himalaya Style” coined by scholar, Deborah Klimburg-Salter.
+The wall paintings, artifacts, and other art pieces hosted in the monastery’s Old Hall Entry are defined as Tibetan Himalaya styles.
+The style was only found in the 8th to 11th centuries in this region.
+The term “Tibetan Himalaya Style” was coined by scholar Deborah Klimburg-Salter.

 A young monk would open the door for you to the Phase I dark room, the old entry hall.
-Carry flashlight!
-The lightbulb is dimed, not enough to shed light on the murals.
-This is a spectacular room decorated in murals, including the paintings of the founder and his two sons.
+Carry a flashlight!
+The lightbulb is dimmed, not enough to shed light on the murals.
+This is a spectacular room decorated with murals, including the paintings of the founder and his two sons.
 It is the best representative of the Tibetan Himalayan style that evolved before the 8th century (Klimgbur-Salter).
 They are well-preserved.
-Paintings including the social hierarchy, like royal family members, are painted on the Entry Hall walls.
+Paintings ,including the social hierarchy, like royal family members, are painted on the Entry Hall walls.
 The sizes of the figures are important; it’s to tell their power in society.

 Phase II ca. 1042: Renovation Period

-The monastery went through a renovation in ca. 1042 by the founder’s grandson in Kashmiri influenced Indo-Tibetan art style.
-The paintings in Entry Hall and Assembly Hall show different schools of art from the Old Entry Hall.
+The monastery went through a renovation in ca. 1042 by the founder’s grandson in the Kashmiri-influenced Indo-Tibetan art style.
+The paintings in the Entry Hall and Assembly Hall show different schools of art from the Old Entry Hall.
 This also shows a significant change in social and political contexts.
-In Phase II ca. 1042, only royal lama surrounded by monks and laymen have painted on the wall.
+In Phase II ca. 1042, only the royal lama, surrounded by monks and laymen, was painted on the wall.
 Where are the local princes?
 Their disappearance reveals power shifting in the valley.

 Pinpoints the differences if you visit the new and old Entry Hall.
-During my visit, I missed the morning chanting and the new Entry Hall was locked.
-It would be a great experience if you stay in a guesthouse in Tabo and attend the morning chanting.
+During my visit, I missed the morning chanting, and the new Entry Hall was locked.
+It would be a great experience if you stayed in a guesthouse in Tabo and attended the morning chanting.

 The souvenir counter sells paintings and postcards in case you did not have a good look at the Old Entry Hall.
-If you are into Tibetan incense, they are available as well.
+If you are into Tibetan incense, it is available as well.

-The earthy color of the monastery and stupas blend into the landscape as a whole.
-Stupas built in a simple style, not enormous.
+The earthy color of the monastery and stupas blends into the landscape as a whole.
+Stupas are built in a simple style, not enormous.
 Some stupas are out of shape-shedding off.
 You can see the wooden structures.

 Mutton Momo’s for Lunch 🙂